Retiring soon? To assist in navigating the retirement process, please review the Retiree Checklist.

 PERS -2015 Annual Member Statement - Creating Your Online Account Instructions - to view your annual statements

-Washoe County's Deferred Compensation Program is managed by MassMutual.
-Washoe County offers employees several options for making pre-tax contributions to retirement savings accounts.
+Washoe County's Deferred Compensation Program is administered by Voya.
+Washoe County offers employees options for making pre-tax and post-tax (Roth) contributions to retirement savings accounts.

 457 Deferred Compensation Plan